onejgordon/react-life-timeline/README.md

 # React Life Timeline

 A life by weeks timeline component for React.
-Inspired by busterbenson.com.
+Inspired by [this post](http://waitbutwhy.com/2014/05/life-weeks.html) on Wait but Why, and busterbenson.com.

 ## Demo & Examples